whatwatt-ch/whatwatt-go-documentation/docs/60-integrations/index.md

 ## Overview

-WhatWatt Go devices can be integrated with various home automation and energy management systems through REST API and MQTT protocols.
+whatwatt Go devices can be integrated with various home automation and energy management systems through REST API and MQTT protocols.

 ## Available Integrations